 How to Use a Mini Trampoline for Exercise – Conclusion

 Mini trampolines are far more versatile than most people realize.
 With this one piece of equipment, you can get cardiovascular, strength and balance training.
-It’s simply a matter of deciding which moves are appropriate for your fitness level and goals.
+It’s simply a matter of deciding which moves are appropriate for your fitness level and goals (like weight loss or strength training).